Metric¶

 coordinates (list[str]) – Four-dimensional list containing the symbolic expression of the space-time coordinates in which the

-argument is written.line_element (Optional[str]) – A string containing the symbolic expression of the line element (that will be parsed using
+line_elementargument is written.line_element (Optional[str]) – A string containing the symbolic expression of the line element (that will be parsed using

-) expressed in the space-time coordinates defined in the coordinates argument.tensor (Optional[sp.Matrix]) – A sympy matrix containing the symbolic expression of the matrix rappresentation of the metric tensor in the given space-time coordinets.
+sympy) expressed in the space-time coordinates defined in the coordinates argument.tensor (Optional[sp.Matrix]) – A sympy matrix containing the symbolic expression of the matrix rappresentation of the metric tensor in the given space-time coordinets.

 transform (list[str]) – Symbolic expressions containing the transformations between the chosen system of coordinates and a pseud-cartesian coordinate system, useful to Visualize the results using the